matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips2.md

 * next, there's the axis itself, rendered by the `path` function
 * there's a `for`-comprehension for the ticks on the axis, which also use the `path` function
 * there's another `for`-comprehension for the axis labels (the numbers associated with a tick)
-* finally, there's a label, which in our example application here would for example be `"Roundtrip t/ms"`
+* finally, there's a label, which in our example application here would, for example, be `"Roundtrip t/ms"`

 Both `for`-comprehensions make use of the range `rng`, which is a sequence from `mn` to one larger than `mx`, with the step size `increment`.
 All these values depend on the data and are computed individually, as we will see in the next section.

-Here's the aforementioned `path` function, which is really only a thin wrapper over `:path`, with a few defaults so we save some typing later on:
+Here's the aforementioned `path` function, which is only a thin wrapper over `:path`, with a few defaults, so we save some typing later on:

 ~~~
 (defn path